sonal2803/traffic-signal-drl/README.md

-Here is a **clean, professional, emoji-free** version of your README while keeping it clear, technical, and publication-ready:

----

 # Deep Reinforcement Learning for Traffic Signal Control

 A DQN and Fluid-Dynamic Simulation Framework with Adam and PSO Optimizer Comparison